revature-devops-prep-2020/alxl-challenge2/README.md

 kubectl get svc -n revcog
 ```
 Navigating to that IP in your browser will give you access to the Jenkins server.

+### Configure Jenkins
+First, use the Configuration as Code settings to apply the Jenkins configuration from [here](https://raw.githubusercontent.com/revature-devops-prep-2020/alxl-challenge2/main/jenkins.yaml).
+Then, configure the existing credentials to match your correct values.
+Manually run the seed job (`Build With Parameters`) to set up a pipeline for your target project.
+Be sure to configure the SonarCloud and GitHub webhooks.